During Pandemic, National Parks Are Getting Trashed

 “I can’t tell you how much pee and feces were littered along the trail,” Mora said.
 “It’s disgusting.”

-The situation got so bad that the National Parks Service shut down the trail in mid-May, citing the crowds and the trash.
+The situation got so bad that the U.S. Forest Service shut down the trail in mid-May, citing the crowds and the trash.
 Since then, Mora and a team of volunteers have been working long days to clear out the litter and paint over the graffiti.

 “It’s been decimated by people who have never hiked before, coming back there with no morals,” she says.
 “It’s insane to see people acting the way they have, like the end of the world.”